austinhuang0131/mstdn-party-plus/docs/should-i.md

 Always assume there is something they know but you don't.
 Don't be a [reply guy](best-practices.md#reply-guy).

 Of course, that is not to say that others are always correct.
-Misinformation or extreme opinions can be developed (again, [often for reasons you might agree with](#no-algorithm)), and it is often difficult to challenge them.
-However, it is the author's opinion to advise new users to abide by the Golden Rule and consider the recipient's background, even in such scenarios.
+Misinformation or extreme opinions can be developed (often for reasons you might agree with!), and it is often difficult to challenge them.
+However, it is the author's opinion to advise new users to abide by the [Golden Rule](https://en.wikipedia.org/wiki/Golden_Rule) and consider the recipient's background, even in such scenarios.
+That doesn't mean you have to compromise on your point, but that does mean you should be respectful about it.

 ### You have strong interests, and want to see contents relevant to them